Overview & Industry Leadership

-NCA acts as a national spokesperson for the candle industry on issues of vital importance.
-From its Washington, DC headquarters, NCA provides an information network for candle manufacturers and suppliers, and offers liaison with other national and international organizations with related interests.
+NCA acts as the voice of the industry on issues of vital importance.
+From its Washington, DC headquarters, NCA provides an information network for candle manufacturers and suppliers, and liaisons with other national and international organizations with related interests.

 In addition, NCA actively represents the industry regarding trade, fire safety, technical, scientific, regulatory and international matters impacting candle-making and sales.
 Members meet annually to discuss these and other issues, review technical findings and research, and conduct Association-related business.